walchko/ultron/docs/proxmox/time_machine/time_machine_netatalk.md

 > **WARNING:** It appears Samba has issues with time machine, but
 > people have success with netatalk.

+> **WARNING:** It appears Apple has stopped supporting netatalk
+> so you HAVE to use SAMBA ... confused????

 ## Debian 12 and Samba Issues

 - `netatalk` is not available, use Debian 11